Quantity Surveying in the Americas

 - APC and Assoc. candidates looking to consolidate their practical skills and knowledge required to be a competent qualified quantity surveying professional

-This course is made of up of 8 modules delivered across a 6 month period.
-The technical units covered within this course are listed below:
+This course is made of up of 6 technical l modules delivered across a 6 month period.

 For more information on the topics covered within each unit, please download the course guide.